sriyansgamer/Test-code/README.md

 ### Why was this created in the first place?

 Well, I started programming and wanted to do Gh and Git stuff.
 This repo was created and so far I feel like I'm proficient at Git.
-I've had my fair share of fixin' commits and 1 problem.
+I've had my fair share of fixin' commits and 1 merge conflict, it was stressful and tedious.
 Hopefully it becomes popular, I'm not gonna force anything tho.